 The IEA, within the framework of the World Energy Outlook, has been measuring fossil-fuel subsidies in a systematic and regular fashion for more than a decade.
 Its analysis is aimed at demonstrating the impact of fossil-fuel subsidy removal for energy markets, climate change and government budgets.
-The IEA’s latest estimates indicate that fossil-fuel consumption subsidies worldwide amounted to $523 billion in 2011, up from $412 billion in 2010, with subsidies to oil products representing over half of the total.
-Changes in international fuel prices are chiefly responsible for differences in subsidy costs from year to year.
-The increase in the global amount of subsidy in 2011 closely tracked the sharp rise in international fuel prices.
+The IEA’s latest estimates indicate that fossil-fuel consumption subsidies worldwide amounted to $544 billion in 2012, slightly up from 2011 as moderately higher international prices and increased consumption offset some notable progress that is being made to rein in subsidies.
+Subsidies to oil products represented over half of the total.

 Since 2009 the IEA has provided ongoing input to the G-20 in support of their commitment to “rationalize and phase out over the medium term inefficient fossil fuel subsidies that encourage wasteful consumption”.
 Many countries are now pursuing reforms, but steep economic, political and social hurdles will need to be overcome to realise lasting gains.